oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

 1. From the Launcher, click the **Python 3** tile to create a new notebook.
   ![Connect to ADB](images/connect-to-adb-09.png)

-1. In the first cell, paste the following statement and then click the **run** button.
-This loads the python-oracedb module which handles interaction with Oracle Database.
+2. In the first cell, paste the following statement and then click the **run** button.
+This loads the python-oracledb module which handles interaction with Oracle Database.

      ```
      <copy>